AlexBocken/mykb/docs/luks2.md

 ```
 and replace UUID with the same UUID as before, (again, a `ls -l /dev/disk/by-uuid >> /boot/grub/grub-pre.cfg` can help here)

+Now we can overwrite our previously generated grubx64.efi with a luks2 compatible one:
 ```
 grub-mkimage -p /boot/grub -O x86_64-efi -c /boot/grub/grub-pre.cfg -o /tmp/grubx64.efi lvm luks2 part_gpt cryptodisk gcry_rijndael argon2 gcry_sha256 ext2
 install -v /tmp/grubx64.efi /efi/EFI/GRUB/grubx64.efi
 ```
-We should now be done. exit, umount -R /mnt, and reboot into GRUB to see whether everything worked.
+We should now be done. `exit`, `umount -R /mnt`, and `reboot` into GRUB to see whether everything worked.
 This still requires you to enter your passphrase twice but can be alleviated just as with the LUKS1 case: https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs